mef/reddit-dataviz-battle/2019/10-the-jump-scares/README.md

     npm run extract-subtitles

-The results are saved in a JSON file: `./data/moviesList.json`
+The results are saved in a JSON file: `./data/moviesList.json`.

+### Build a timeline of all jump scare in all movies

+This transformation script processes all the downloaded subtitles files and outputs a single file containing the jump-scare timestamps of all movies.

+    npm run build-jumpscare-timeline

+(!) node.js v12+ is required for this transformation to work, since `String.prototype.matchAll()` is used.
+Can be replaced by `Regexp.exec` in order to run on older versions of node.js (c.f.
+[MDN Article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/matchAll).